xebialabs/blueprints/fragments/secret-store/README.md

 This blueprint will output:

-* A `docker-compose.yaml` file that will launch the Cyberark Conjur or HashiCorp Vault instance
+* A `docker-compose.yaml` file that will launch the CyberArk Conjur or HashiCorp Vault instance
 * A set of instructions for connecting to an existing running instance

 ## Labels

-* Cyberark Conjur
+* CyberArk Conjur
 * HashiCorp Vault
 * Docker